Pose-dIVE: Pose-Diversified Augmentation with Diffusion Model for Person Re-Identification: Method

-The way we introduce human identity as a condition into the diffusion model is adapted from the framework proposed in the work by \citet{AnimateAnyone}.
-This approach is effective in preserving the identity of the input image while leveraging the extensive pre-trained knowledge of Stable Diffusion.
 The approach clones the pre-trained diffusion model into two branches of U-Nets.
-One branch, a reference U-Net, receives an image of a person whose identity is to be generated, while the other is a denoising U-Net that gradually removes Gaussian noise.
-A reference U-Net provides the identity information to the denoising U-Net through an attention mechanism.
-Identity information is shared with the denoising U-Net using self-attention in each block, allowing the two parallel branches to benefit from the comprehensive pre-trained knowledge of Stable Diffusion.
+One branch, a reference U-Net $\epsilon_\theta^{ref}$, receives an image of a person whose identity is to be generated, while the other is a denoising U-Net $\epsilon_\theta$ that gradually removes Gaussian noise according to: